microsoft/Microsoft-365-Defender-Hunting-Queries/Defense evasion/hiding-java-class-file.md

 The query below checks for attempts to disguise Java class files (i.e., complied code with a *.class* extension).
 Although the behavior detected by this query is typical of attacks that use Adwind malware, unrelated attacks may use the same or similar defense evasion techniques.

-See [Hiding a Java class file](../Initial%20access/jar-attachments.md) for an additional query that detects behavior associated with Adwind attacks
+See [Detecting a JAR attachment](../Initial%20access/jar-attachments.md) for an additional query that detects behavior associated with Adwind attacks.

 ## Query